We Offer Tyrolean Organic Farmers

-The majority of the farmers cultivated the cereal species for their own use as fodder grain or for bread baking.
-Four farmers supplied Bioalpin (brand „Bio vom Berg“) with Obernberger black oat, and two farmers sold their harvest to the distillery Kostenzer.
+The majority of farmers cultivated the cereal species for their own use as fodder grain, for bread baking or direct marketing.
+2 farmers supplied Bioalpin with cereal, Bio Austria managed transport and quality check.

 At the annual networking- and training event in Innsbruck about 20 persons participated, 15 persons participated online.

 PDF Präsentation Alte und moderne Getreidesorten: Anbau und Ernährung (Heinrich Grausgruber) (German)

 PDF Präsentation 100 Jahre Tiroler Genbank (Christian Partl) (German)

 PDF Präsentation Tiroler Saatgut für artenreiche Begrünungen (Stefanie Pontasch) (German)

 All started about 15 years ago – organic farmers from the Wipptal (valley in Tyrol) breathed new life into the native cereal variety Obernberger Schwarzhafer.
 Seeds from the Tyrolean gene bank formed the starting capital for further propagation.

 In ancient times Obernberger Schwarzhafer was grown to provide fodder for the traditionally horse driven trade over the Brenner pass.
 In the meantime several organic farmers harvest this almost forgotten black oat and even other native Tyrolean cereal varieties.